ABlaer/prepCode/README.md

 - the final prepCode value product is seismic acceleration data traces, with stram of integers units (counts).

-[^note]: please see: Chung, A. I., I. Henson, and R. M. Allen, 2019, Optimizing Earthquake Early Warning Performance: ElarmS-3, Seismological Researc Letters, 90, no. 2A, 727–743, doi:10.1785/0220180192.

 ### Set-up
-- [ ] clone the prepCode repository
+1. - [ ] clone the prepCode repository
-- [ ] intall the deoendencies:
+2. - [ ] install the dependencies:
      - [ ] numpy
      - [ ] matplotlib
      - [ ] obspy
      - [ ] pandas
      - [ ] glob
-- [ ] make sure you got the right stations.d file, contains the columns: lat, lon and station name
+3. - [ ] make sure you got the right stations.d file, contains the columns: lat, lon and station name
-- [ ] before running the code, update the channels file to m/sec**2 unit
+4. - [ ] before running the code, update the channels file in the early warning algorithm to m/sec**2 units
-- [ ] enter script.ipynb notebook for more information
+5. - [ ] enter script.ipynb notebook for more information 🎉

 ### Credits
+prepCode relies on research with  Ben-Gurion University of the Negev and Geological Survey of Israel.
+I gratefully acknowledge Dr. Ran Nof and Prof. Michael Tsesarsky for taking part in this process.

 ### License
+*Copyright (c) 2022 by Almog Blaer*. prepCode is released under the GNU Lesser General Public License version 3 or any later version.
+See LICENSE.TXT for full details.